oracle/python-cx_Oracle/doc/src/module.rst

       This method is an extension to the DB API definition.

-.. function:: SessionPool(user, password, database, min, max, increment, [connectiontype, threaded, getmode=cx_Oracle.SPOOL_ATTRVAL_NOWAIT, homogeneous=True, externalauth=True, encoding=None, nencoding=None])
+.. function:: SessionPool(user, password, database, min, max, increment, [connectiontype=cx_Oracle.Connection, threaded=False, getmode=cx_Oracle.SPOOL_ATTRVAL_NOWAIT, homogeneous=True, externalauth=False, encoding=None, nencoding=None])

    Create and return a :ref:`session pool object <sesspool>`.
 This allows for very fast connections to the database and is of primary use in a server where the same connection is being made multiple times in rapid succession (a web server, for example).

    If the connection type is specified, all calls to acquire() will create connection objects of that type, rather than the base type defined at the module level.

    The threaded attribute is expected to be a boolean expression which indicates whether Oracle should wrap accesses to connections with a mutex.
    Doing so in single threaded applications imposes a performance penalty of about 10-15% which is why the default is False.

    The encoding argument is expected to be a string if specified and sets the encoding to use for regular database strings.